-To make those school lunches even more fun, be sure to check out some of our favorite lunchbox printables: Back to School Lunchbox Notes, Fruity Lunch Note Printables, and Uplifting Printable Lunch Notes.
+To make those school lunches even more fun, be sure to check out some of our favorite lunchbox printables: Back to School Lunchbox Notes, Star Wars Lunchbox Jokes, and Uplifting Printable Lunch Notes.

 For the past two years, I’ve made my kid’s school lunches either the night before or the morning of school.
 It’s not something I enjoy doing at night when I’m tired, and it’s even worse during the morning rush.
 This year I’ve decided I need to get my act together when it comes to school lunch prep.

 I came up with ten make-ahead school lunches that you can make once a week or once a month that you can refrigerate or freeze as individual servings for some super quick lunch packing.
 These ideas are all homemade, so they’re going to be somewhat healthier than similar store-bought food, and probably cheaper too!